JawadMohmmad06/Product-Management-System/README.md

 ## Project Name: Product Management System

 ### Description:
 This is a web-based Product Management System that allows users to register, log in, and manage their products.
-The backend is built using the latest .NET Core framework with a MySQL database, and the frontend is developed using ReactJS.
+The backend is built using the latest .NET Core framework with a MSSQL database, and the frontend is developed using ReactJS.
 The application uses JWT Authentication for secure user registration and login.

 ### Features:
 - User Registration: Users can register by providing their name and email address.